Chris Matthews: Inappropriate comments

-Throughout Matthews's career he has been criticized for making sexist comments about women in politics including Melania Trump, Sarah Palin, and Erin Burnett.
+Throughout Matthews's career he has been criticized for making inappropriate comments about women in politics including Melania Trump, Sarah Palin, and Erin Burnett.

 In October 2016, Laura Bassett appeared on Matthews's program to comment on sexual assault allegations against then candidate Donald Trump.
 In February 2020, Bassett alleged that prior to that program, Matthews made inappropriate remarks about her makeup, clothing, and dating life.
 As she was having her television studio makeup applied, Matthews purportedly asked her: "Why haven't I fallen in love with you yet?"
 Bassett claims that when she laughed nervously and said nothing, Matthews followed up to the makeup artist with: "Keep putting makeup on her, I'll fall in love with her."
 In 2017, Bassett had previously published a text about the incident, which did not identify Matthews by name.

 In December 2017, details surfaced of a 1999 settlement Matthews's employer, MSNBC, reached with a female producer of Matthews's program who alleged Matthews made inappropriate comments about her in front of colleagues in the workplace.
 MSNBC denied making a settlement, but acknowledged Matthews had been reprimanded for the comments.

 In 2018 during a setup for a television interview with Hillary Clinton, Matthews stated out loud "where was the Cosby pill" that he brought with him.